Literature: Rivers of London aka: Whispers Under Ground

 "A police whistle on Bow Street.
 For a moment I felt a connection, ... with the night, the streets, the whistle and the smell of blood and my own fear, with all the other uniforms of London down the ages..."

 Rivers of London is a series of books which follow the career of Peter Grant, Police Constable and apprentice wizard, as he tackles supernatural crime in London along with his superior officer, and Master Wizard, Detective Chief Inspector Nightingale.
 Written by former Doctor Who writer Ben Aaronovitch, the series comprises four books so far.
-Aaronovitch has been commissioned to write a further two.The books are:
+Aaronovitch has been commissioned to write a further four.The books are:

 Rivers of London, or Midnight Riot in the US